bachp/junit-report-rs/tests/README.md

-There seams to be no clear standard
+There seems to be no clear standard

 The best sources are:
 - https://stackoverflow.com/a/9410271/1045684